Towards a Modular Architecture for Science Factories: Towards a modular architecture

 \subsection{Workcell validation, assembly, and supply}

 Having described how we specify workcells and workflows, and run workflows on a workcell, we now discuss how other operations may be implemented.

 \textbf{Validation}: Given specifications for a workflow and a workcell, we can verify that they are consistent with each other as follows.
 First, we check that the modules listed in the workflow are defined in the workcell.
 Then, for each action in the workflow, we check that it is defined in the workcell, and that the associated variables are consistent (e.g., that names provided for stations exist in the workcell).
 In a workcell with a mobile camera, such as that shown in \autoref{fig:workcell}, we can also check that the physical configuration matches its specification by instructing the camera to take a picture of each module in turn, extracting any QR code(s) in each picture, and then verifying that a QR code is found for each module listed in the specification.
 Finally, before execution, we can ping all modules to make sure that they are online.
+During execution, each instrument module validates each action that it receives and rejects any that are invalid.

 \textbf{Assembling a workcell}: Our workcells implement the flexible automation concept introduced in \autoref{sec:related}, combining one or more manipulators and a set of instruments, all in fixed positions and organized so that the manipulator can move labware among instruments.
 Thus it is natural to think of distinct assembly and operations steps, with an assembly step placing modules in desired locations to create a workcell, and an operations step running applications on the assembled workcell.
 In a scalable, multi-purpose SDL, we will likely want also to automate assembly steps.
 If using the carts of \autoref{sec:cart}, we can do this by employing tractor robots to relocate carts, automated locking mechanisms to attach carts to each other, and camera detection of fiducial markers~\cite{wolf2022towards,wolf2023towards} (or force feedback on physical fiducials~\cite{burger2020mobile}) to refine module positions.